 Use one of the appropriate meeting agenda templates to start.
 That's how you'll address the main meeting objectives.
 Besides that, it will help you dive deeper into the specific issues you want to speak about.

-Make a timeline of potential future one-on-ones
+Make a timeline of potential future meeting

 This is how you'll keep continuity regarding the topics you are discussing.

 While keeping the meeting on track is important, listening to what your employee has to say is as important as that.
 Their thoughts and insights will add higher value to your meetings.

 Use meetings as a tool to strengthen the relationship with an employee

 By sharing and asking them to share, your employees will feel like valuable members of the team.
 Their engagement will increase as a result.